 "Oh, drat!" he exclaimed.
 "Today's the third day of the month?
 I was so busy this morning, the contest completely slipped my mind.
 Oh no, I'm sure I've had more than three customers today.
-And I'd hate to gyp lucky customer #3 out of the prize!"
+And I’d hate for lucky customer #3 to miss out on the prize!”

 "Well, can you remember who the last customer before me was?"